- Injective is building an environment for builders to erect powerful DEXes capable of derivatives products.

 All of these features are important for an exchange.
 And though it uses the Cosmos SDK and Tendermint to validate transactions, the development environment is identical to Ethereum.
 This is because the SDK also uses Ethermint, a Tendermint-based version of Ethereum’s virtual machine (EVM).

-Injective Protocol and 0x Protocol
+Injective and 0x Protocol

 The second key component of Injective is its order book design.
 Decentralized exchanges come in various shapes and sizes, with the current market leader being Uniswap.